New Website

 US East (Ohio)

-I then selected the newly created bucket, went to Properties
+I then selected the newly created bucket, went to Properties, selected Static website hosting, and chose Use this bucket to host a website.
+I selected

 Next, I needed to make the bucket publically accessible.
 To do so, I had to